top of page

 That’s fear.

-People staying detached so they never have to risk being wrong, or sincere.
+You see it everywhere.
+People staying detached so they never have to risk being wrong, sincere, or committed.

-And maybe you’ve done it too.
+Maybe you’ve done it too.

 Humor has its place.
 Life is heavy, and laughter can keep it from crushing you.